Disability Resources Skip to main content

 How/When to Access the Scholarship Application:

-Typically, the upcoming academic year and Fall only scholarship application are available starting December 1st of the preceding year (i.e. December 1, 2022 for 2023-2034 academic year and Fall 2023 only applications.)
+Typically, the upcoming academic year and fall only scholarship applications are available starting December 1st of the preceding year (i.e. December 1, 2025 for the 2026-2027 academic year).

 Native American students interested in applying for tribal scholarships must complete a FAFSA and be awarded eligible federal financial aid.
 Students must also complete all of their tribal scholarship requirements.
 Grant applications are only available from the education officer of the tribe in which you are affiliated or possess membership.
 Please call your tribe for more information (see list of Tribal Addresses below under Additional Resources).